tuomaseerola/onsetsync/paper/paper.md

 Table: Function categories and example functions or datasets.

-In the next sections we will demonstrate the analysis processes related to asynchrony between several performers.
+In the next sections, we will demonstrate the analysis processes related to asynchrony between several performers.
 It is also worth pointing out that the library is not dedicated to extraction of onsets from audio as that can be done in other packages (e.g. [Librosa](https://librosa.org), [Essentia](https://essentia.upf.edu), [MIR toolbox for Matlab](https://www.jyu.fi/hytk/fi/laitokset/mutku/en/research/materials/mirtoolbox), or [Sonic Visualiser](https://www.sonicvisualiser.org) using well-known onset detection algorithms).
-Here we take it as granted that the onsets have been extracted already, someone has carried out a quality check, assigned relevant onsets to beat positions and saved them in csv files.
+Here we take it for granted that the onsets have been extracted already, someone has carried out a quality check, assigned relevant onsets to beat positions and saved them in csv files.
 For solid overviews on computational onset extraction from audio, see @schluter2014improved or @bock2016madmom, and for a full workflow of how to combine onset detection and annotation of the musical information, see @Clayton2020emr.

 ### Onset representation

 Here we will take one Cuban Son performance that has been included in the library.
 This song, _Palo Santo_, has been performed by seven performers using the following combination of instruments: bass, guitar, tres, and trumpet, and five percussion instruments, clave, bongo, bell, cajon, and conga (the instrumentation varies slightly between songs and sections within songs).
 The full data including other Cuban salsa and son performances is available from an open access repository at _Open Science Framework_ (OSF) and has been annotated and processed as part of the [Interpersonal Entrainment in Music Performance](https://musicscience.net/projects/timing/iemp/) project, available at [https://osf.io/sfxa2/](https://osf.io/sfxa2/).

 The code example loads the onset data and annotations of metre of the son performance.
 The library comes with a set of five Cuban salsa and son (CSS) performances and this is the second example from the IEMP `CSS_IEMP` mini-corpus.
-The second line of the code selects the nine columns of interest for the analysis; the first two columns are meta-data, followed by four instruments, and three timing related columns are included at the end.
+The second line of the code selects the nine columns of interest for the analysis; the first two columns are meta-data, followed by four instruments, and three timing-related columns are included at the end.